tymaestro/Battleships-Game/README.md

 Then, you will input your co-ordinates (row followed by column) and press enter to check if you have hit one of the computer's ships

+This is an unforgiving game so make sure not to choose the same co-ordinates twice or the computer will get a free guess and you'll miss your turn!

 Depending on the result, both your board and the computer's board will be updated with the position of your respective guesses

 This will repeat until there is a winner!